vforgione/lager/README.rst

 ``lager`` is available on PyPI::

-.. code: bash
+.. code-block: bash
    pip install lager

 Or if you want to live on the edge::

-.. code: bash
+.. code-block: bash
    pip install git+git://github.com/vforgione/lager@master